Stock market today: Wall Street holds steady after Target and other retailers top profit forecasts

 That’s why the widespread expectation is for the Fed next month to lower its main interest rate for the first time since the COVID crash of 2020.
 The only question is how much and how quickly it will move.

 The yield on the 10-year Treasury has been sinking since April on such expectations.
-It edged a bit lower Wednesday, down to 3.80% from 3.81% late Tuesday.
+It eased a bit further Wednesday, down to 3.78% from 3.81% late Tuesday.

-It oscillated earlier in the morning, in the runup to the release of a report on U.S. payrolls, which arrived about a half hour later than expected.
-The preliminary revision suggested the economy created 818,000 fewer jobs in the year through March than earlier reported.
-That's a big number but smaller than some had feared.
+A preliminary revision released by the U.S. government in the morning suggested the economy created 818,000 fewer jobs in the year through March than earlier reported.
+That's a big number and adds to evidence showing a cooling job market, but it was smaller than some had feared.

 “We have long warned that the jobs numbers were unreliable and subject to dramatic revision,” said Nancy Tengler, chief executive of Laffer Tengler Investments.
 “No investment decisions should be made on these numbers.”